Intravenous Infusion Therapy

-If you suffer from neuropathy, fibromyalgia, headaches, facial pain, or even CRPS, this amazing treatment may be an option for you.
+If you suffer from neuropathy, fibromyalgia, headaches, facial pain, pelvic pain, pudendal neuralgia or even CRPS, this amazing treatment may be an option for you.
+Intravenous infusion therapy is effective and supported by decades of evidence.
+And now we are even using infusions to treat depression (Ketamine Infusion)!

 By infusing special medications intravenously through the body, our doctors can effectively decrease pain at its source.